gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ### Display `kcat` options

 `kcat` has many options.
-If you just enter `kcat` without any options, all the options with a short description is shown on the console.
+If you just enter `kcat` without any options, all the options with a short description are shown on the console.
 Additionally kcat will show the version which is installed.
 This is currently **1.7.0** if installed on Mac and **1.6.0** if on Ubuntu.

 ```bash